NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/FMC Operatives/Kolt.md

 {"dg-publish":true,"permalink":"/fmc-operatives/kolt/"}
 ---

-Goblin with a life debt and a love for [[FMC Operatives/Edvard von Paten\|Edvard von Paten]] Recently Married, divorced, and has fallen in love again.
+Kolt is a small goblin, with a life debt and a love for [[FMC Operatives/Edvard von Paten\|Edvard von Paten]].
+Since his partner's leaving of Reese and joining of the Astral Axiom, he has moved to freelancing.
+He is primarily a mail carrier, but does some other deeds, and occasionally helps with the Inheritors.
+He is recently Married, divorced, and has fallen in love again.